YeahISurf/cre-deal-finder/README.md

 - **Frontend**:
   - React with Next.js for server-side rendering
-  - TailwindCSS for responsive styling
+  - Chakra UI component library for a polished, accessible interface
   - Component-based architecture for maintainability

 - **API Integration**: